Blood drive held for 12-year-old Kenner boy killed by ice cream truck crash

 Fajardo’s family donated his organs after his death.

-“This is something we can do to save lives, just like Adrian gave his organs to bless so many families, we can do this — we can give blood to save lives,” said the boy’s uncle, Joel Orellana.
+“This is something we can do to save lives.
+Just like Adrian gave his organs to bless so many families, we can do this, we can give blood to save lives,” said his uncle, Joel Orellana.

-The truck driver 71-year-old Mechael Mansoor has been charged with negligent homicide in the case.
+The truck driver, 71-year-old Mechael Mansoor, was charged with negligent homicide following Fajardo’s death.

 Investigators say that Mansoor was speeding through a parking lot before the crash.